NCAR/DART/models/cam-old/README.rst

    observations into multiple CESM components.
 The ability to assimilate in the previous mode, where DART called 'stand-alone' CAMs when needed, is not being actively supported for these CESM versions.
--  Support for the finite-volume (FV) dynamical core.
+-  Use either the eulerian, finite-volume (FV), or spectral-element (SE) dynamical core.
--  Use any resolution of CAM.
+-  Use any resolution of CAM, including refined mesh grids in CAM-SE.
+As of April, 2015 this is limited by the ability of the memory of a node of your hardware to contain the state vector of a single ensemble member.
+Work is under way to relax this restriction.
 -  Assimilate a variety of observations; to date the observations successfully assimilated include the NCEP reanalysis BUFR obs (T,U,V,Q), Global Positioning System radio occultation obs, and MOPITT carbon monoxide (when a